PotatoesInHD/OPCUA_monitor/README.md

-## OPCUA FILE MONITOR - WIP still needs more testing.
+## OPCUA FILE MONITOR - WIP still needs more sweetening.

 ### What does it do?
 - This python program connects to a PLC by OPCUA and monitors a files modified time stamps for changes.